numba/numba/docs/src/CUDADevice.rst

 Device Selection
 ----------------

-Device selection must be done before any cuda feature is used.
+Device selection must be done before any CUDA feature is used.

 ::